ManyPrimates/manyprimates.github.io/mp1_models.md

 layout: page
 title: "ManyPrimates 1: Modeling Challenge"
 permalink: /mp1/models
+image: assets/images/pilot_phylo2.png
 ---

+## What drives the evolution of short-term memory abilities?

 As part of the [ManyPrimates 1 project](/mp1) we want to test evolutionary hypotheses about short-term memory.
 That is, we want to examine which external (social, ecological) species level variables account for differences in short-term memory abilities between species.